Certain websites on Google Chrome distract us from doing our work and this article is about how to block a website on Chrome.

 2. How to Block a Website on Chrome – Android Phone

-To know how to block website on chrome on your Android tablet or smartphone, follow the steps below.
+To know how to block websites on chrome on your Android tablet or smartphone, follow the steps below.

 - Open the Google Play Store.